pivotal/docs-tap/spring-boot-conventions/about.md

 The _Spring Boot Convention Server_ is a bundle of smaller conventions applied to any Spring Boot Application submitted to the supply chain in which the convention controller is configured.

-The _Spring Boot Convention Server_ looks inside the image similar to `docker inspect` command like this:
+The _Spring Boot Convention Server_ looks inside the image similar to `docker inspect` command, like this:

 `$ docker inspect springio/petclinic`